Waikato trail notes

 Description

-Commence along the Timber Trail on well-graded track for approx 9km through the Pikiariki Ecological Area before momentarily leaving the Timber Trail to take the Toitoi Track up and over the summit of Mt Pureora (a 1hr30 deviation) to take advantage of some of the King Country's most panoramic views of Lake Taupō, Mt Ruapehu and the Kaimanawa Ranges.
+Commence along the Timber Trail on well-graded track for approx 9km through the Pikiariki Ecological Area to the junction with The Toi Toi Track.
+This takes you up and over the summit of Mt Pureora (a 1hr30 deviation) to take advantage of some of the King Country’s most panoramic views of Lake Taupō, Mt Ruapehu and the Kaimanawa Ranges.

 It's largely downhill from there to bathrooms at Harrisons Rest Area, then a further 12km to Piropiro Flats campsite.